Veklury® (remdesivir)

 bGrade 3 ALT increase (n=1); Grade 4 hyperbilirubinemia, Grade 3 ALT increase, Grade 3 AST increase, and Grade 4 increased serum sodium level (all in 1 participant).
 Both participants had elevated transaminase levels at baseline.

-cImmediate causes of death included multisystem organ failure and cardiorespiratory arrest, among others.
-No deaths were treatment related.
-One additional participant died 32 days after the last dose of RDV.
+cImmediate causes of death included multisystem organ failure and cardiorespiratory arrest.
+No deaths were considered treatment related.
+One additional participant died 32 days after the last RDV dose.

-Secondary endpoints: efficacy results for Cohorts 1 Through 4, 82
+Secondary endpoints: efficacy in Cohorts 1 through 4 and Cohort 82

 Figure 2.
 CARAVAN: Clinical Status Results According to Ordinal Scale by Study Day2